Back to Articles

 Lithium-ion battery storage is one of the most exciting new and innovative energy options changing the energy landscape, but it also poses some unique challenges for fire safety design.
-Dr Rui Sun, one of Hydrock’s leading fire safety experts, explores how to keep your building safe without compromising the benefits of this new smart energy solution.
+Dr Rui Sun explores how to keep your building safe without compromising the benefits of this new smart energy solution.

 Driven by the worldwide changing energy landscape, the development of smarter energy storage is accelerating.
 A smart energy strategy presents a brilliant opportunity to access cheaper, cleaner and more reliable energy for businesses and homes by allowing consumers (domestic and commercial) to store energy to access as needed, avoiding reliance on the grid.
 The commercial benefits of this are vast.